pod 'myTrackerSDK'

 + (void)trackPurchaseWithProduct:(SKProduct *)product transaction:(SKPaymentTransaction *)transaction eventParams:(NSDictionary<NSString *, NSString *> *)eventParams;

-static func trackPurchase(withProduct: SKProduct, transaction: SKPaymentTransaction, eventParams: [String: String]?)
+static func trackPurchase(product: SKProduct, transaction: SKPaymentTransaction, eventParams: [String: String]?)

-If automatic in-app purchase tracking is enabled (autotrackPurchase = YES) this methods calls will be ignored.
+If automatic payments tracking is enabled (autotrackPurchase = YES) these methods calls will be ignored.
 Required parameters:

-To send data from your server to myTracker (for example, untracked data, offline events, etc.), you may need a special device identifiers — instanceId.
+To send data from your server to MyTracker (for example, untracked data, offline events, etc.), you might need a special device identifiers — instanceId.
 The instanceId is a device identifier (UUID v4), that generated at the first app launch and unchanged until a user delete the app (or app data) from device.

-The instanceId can get via MRMyTracker class static method (you shouldn't use it in the main thread).
+The instanceId can get via the MRMyTracker class static method (you should not use it in the main thread).

 + (NSString *)instanceId;